McTavishLab/extensiphy/README.md

 ### Docker
-The simplest and most hassle free way to run Extensiphy is using Docker. the Quick Install and Run section (LINK) will review the docker installation instructions.
+The simplest and most hassle free way to run Extensiphy is using Docker. the [Quick Install and Run](https://github.com/McTavishLab/extensiphy/blob/bb8887dc3021b410901d198aaf4c73b0081e7aa8/README.md#L22) section will review the docker installation instructions.

 ### Anaconda
 You can also install the dependencies of Extensiphy using Anaconda.
-This link will take you to the Anaconda installation guide.
+[Click here](https://github.com/McTavishLab/extensiphy/blob/bb8887dc3021b410901d198aaf4c73b0081e7aa8/README.md#L161) to go to the Anaconda installation guide.

 ### Advanced
-*For advanced users of Linux* If you're comfortable installing programs by hand, this section is for you.
+*For advanced users of Linux* If you're comfortable installing programs by hand, [this](https://github.com/McTavishLab/extensiphy/blob/bb8887dc3021b410901d198aaf4c73b0081e7aa8/README.md#L211) section is for you.

 ## Quick Install and Run
 ### Building and testing your own Extensiphy Docker image